Top 6 Reasons Why You Should Give Me Money

 In January, everybody in Spain decides that this will be the year.
 The year they finally become bilingual (and ideally before June).

-However, they’ve just spent all their disposable income on prawns (yes, prawns) over the never-ending Christmas, New Year’s and Epiphany season.
+However, checking their bank balance, they realize they’ve just spent all their disposable income on prawns (yes, prawns) over the never-ending Christmas, New Year’s and Epiphany season.

 Everything goes pretty well for a few months.
 Most of them come back after Holy Week, many with suntans from hanging out at their parents’ beach house in Benidorm.

 However, around May, everybody just starts getting lazy.
 They’d prefer to be sitting in the park with a litrona.

 The uninformed think having 3 months of holidays is somehow glamourous, however, they’re also usually thinking that I’m getting paid for those three months of holidays.
 Or that I still live at my parents’ house and don’t have a lot of expenses.

 Anyway, the free time is great, but a gentleman like myself also spends the long hot summer watching his bank balance dwindle, gradually approaching zero.

 Well, it could be worse – at least I have my shit together enough to have a bank account.
 Many teachers in my situation are furtively counting the bills in their “secret money sock” and wondering if they can afford to go out for a kebap this week.

 So with no further ado, I present: